zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     ![Under Run history, Succeeded displays.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image187.png "Run history")

-5. Click on the line item to view more details
+5. Select the line item to view more details

     ![The flow status shows that the result for when a new email arrives is for a mobile notification to be sent.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image188.png "Flow status")